emory-courses/dsa-java/doc/quizzes.md

 * Implementation
   * Create the class `TernaryHeap` under the [`queue`](../src/main/java/edu/emory/cs/queue/) package extending the abstract class [`AbstractPriorityQueue`](../src/main/java/edu/emory/cs/queue/AbstractPriorityQueue.java).
-  * Each node in `TernaryHeap` must take at most 3 children instead of 2 (so it becomes a ternary instead of binary tree).
+  * Each node in `TernaryHeap` must take up to 3 children (so it becomes a ternary instead of binary tree).
   * Feel free to use the code in [`BinaryHeap`](../src/main/java/edu/emory/cs/queue/BinaryHeap.java).
 * Unit Tests
   * Add the following method, `testTernaryHeap()`, under the [`PriorityQueueTest`](../src/test/java/edu/emory/cs/queue/PriorityQueueTest.java) class and run it to make sure your heap performs accurately.